UKhichariya/Bankmgt/readme.md

-Bank Management System
+# Bank Management System

-This Program is for managing Bank Works
+This Proram is for managing Bank Works.

-Usage:
-    Enter your mysql username and password to file config.py and add filename "config.py" to
-    .gitignore to avoid pushing it to remote repo.

-    ##content should be ##
-        mysql_user=<username>
-        mysql_passwd=<password>

 Python Dependency:

 ````
 pwinput
+mysql-connector
 ````

-8/1/22 - 1:20 PM

-Update:

-Can now create an account(name,phone,address,age, pass) User gets assigned an acc no.
-All the major data gets saved to 'data' table pass, acc no gets saved to 'pass' table
+# Usage
+* Create a file "config.py" in the same direcotry.
+* Enter your mysql username and password to file config.py
+    ```
+    content should be
+        mysql_user=<username>
+        mysql_passwd=<password>
+    ```

+* (optional) Add filename "config.py" to
+.gitignore to avoid pushing it to remote repo.